TARGENE/TMLE.jl/docs/src/user_guide/estimation.md

 tmle_test_result₁ = pvalue(OneSampleTTest(result₁))
 ```

-Let us now turn to the Average Treatment Effect of `T₂`, we will estimate it with a `OSE`:
+Let us now turn to the Average Treatment Effect of `T₂`, we will estimate it with a `Ose`:

 ```@example estimation
 Ψ₂ = ATE(